CIROH-Snow/snow_sensing/hardware/soldering_guide.md

 2. Using a pocket knife, cut the header pins in half so they are 6 across.
 ![Prepping the header pins](soldering_images/soldering1.jpg)

 3. Insert the longer end of the header pins into a breadboard straddling the center and one extra row on each side.
+The breadboard is simply for convenience and to hold the headers while you are soldering the headers in place.
 ![Inserting the header pins into the breadboard](soldering_images/soldering2.jpg)

 4. Place the ADCs over the header pins